Toll Payer Protection Act

 4. No tolling on existing lanes should ever be allowed.

 Without exception, if a lane was constructed with tax dollars and has been free to use since its completion then it should always remain that way.
 Tolls should only be an option on new lanes.

 5. Proposition 1 and 7 funds should never be used to subsidize a toll lane.

-When each of these propositions was on the ballot in 2014 and 2015 respectively, over 80% of Texas voters supported their passage.
-Between the two, Texas committed to dedicating over $4 billion to the state’s highway funds for non-tolled roads.
+When each of these propositions was on the ballot in 2014 and 2015 respectively, roughly 80% of Texas voters supported their passage.
+Between the two, Texas committed to dedicating over $4 billion to the state's highway funds for non-tolled roads.
 The will of the people was made clear and this money should only be used for the construction of free lanes.